Sarosim/CUBE-Rota/README.md

 - [Sign up form page](https://github.com/Sarosim/CUBE-Rota/blob/master/assets/Documents/Signup.png)
 - [Booking a demo page](https://github.com/Sarosim/CUBE-Rota/blob/master/assets/Documents/BookaDemo.png)

-_The mockups contain a message indicator in the navbar, although I later decided not to include it in the production, because that is a feature for users already logged in._
+_The mock-ups contain a message indicator in the navbar, although I later decided not to include it in the production, because that is a feature for users already logged in._

-I used mobile first approach as these pages can serve as landing pages for future advertisements, most of the features (to be developped later) will need desktop first approach, as they are too complex to use on mobile and the users are office based.
+I used mobile first approach as these pages can serve as landing pages for future advertisements, most of the features (to be developed later) will need desktop first approach, as they are too complex to use on mobile and the users are office based.

-As a landing page, the most important goals are to convey the message why this is good for the operations manager, the store manager, the caterer or the manager of an agency **and** to be eye-cathing, visually appealing.
+As a landing page, the most important goals are to convey the message why this is good for the operations manager, the store manager, the caterer or the manager of an agency **and** to be eye-catching, visually appealing.

 Pictures are telling 1000 words, so I choose a picture with a diary, a desk, a pen and a phone to generate the impression of **office work**, **scheduling** and **communication**.
 The picture is from Pixabay, where it is available *Free for commercial use No attribution required.*

 The headline message tells:
 - "Cost effective" - so you can save money
-- "Plan your rota and Schedule your staff" - clearly stetes what it does.
+- "Plan your rota and Schedule your staff" - clearly states what it does.

 Further indications of 'what', 'why' and 'for whom' are included on the home page, supported by showing the logos of and quoting existing happy users.<br>
 Links to more detailed explanations of the features, benefits and industry specifics are organized on separate pages, with links from the main page.<br>
 At any given point, the user exactly knows how they can learn more and what actions can be taken (how they can start using the system or contact someone).

-In order to visually differentiate sections, the font colour of the jumbotron is used as background colour for the section right underneath it, while using its complementer colour to create maximum visibility and harmony.
+In order to visually differentiate sections, the font colour of the jumbotron is used as background colour for the section right underneath it, while using its complementary colour to create maximum visibility and harmony.
 The font colour and the background colour are alternated for the following sections to clearly differentiate them.

 The background image of the index page is used for the login, sign in and demo requesting pages to keep consistency and minimise file size, although the forms are placed on a less transparent background to make them pop up.

-The primary market for the site is London - where the proportion of staff with English as a second language is relatively high in retail and hospitalty - therefore providing language options for the potential users is essential.
+The primary market for the site is London - where the proportion of staff with English as a second language is relatively high in retail and hospitality - therefore providing language options for the potential users are essential.
 It also serves the future aim of opening for overseas businesses.

 ## Features